 Residence- and citizenship-by-investment programs liberate the bona fide individuals from the shackles imposed on them by virtue of their original nationalities.

 Different Caribbean and European countries continue to be at the forefront of the economic citizenship industry.
-Economic citizenship, ius pecuniae, or citizenship by investment, refers to the naturalisation, or acquisition of citizenship, of a foreign national upon making certain monetary contribution, or investment, in the host country.
+Economic citizenship, ius pecuniae, or citizenship by investment, refers to the naturalization, or acquisition of citizenship, of a foreign national upon making certain monetary contribution, or investment, in the host country.

-Different countries offer right of naturalisation or citizenship, in different ways, to foreign nationals.
+Different countries offer right of naturalization or citizenship, in different ways, to foreign nationals.
 The concept of citizenship may go as back as Ancient Greeks and Romans.
-While other ways of acquisition of foreign citizenship, such as ius soli, a rule practiced in the Americas, which grants the right of nationality or citizenship to anyone born in the territory of a state, may not be that criticised, ius pecuniae or citizenship by investment does draw some criticism, something that is debatable.
+While other ways of acquisition of foreign citizenship, such as ius soli, a rule practiced in the Americas, which grants the right of nationality or citizenship to anyone born in the territory of a state, may not be that criticized, ius pecuniae or citizenship by investment does draw some criticism, something that is debatable.

 Economic club theory of citizenship by Buchanan in 1965, which also supports Reich’s idea, explains the rationale behind grant of citizenship to foreigners on the basis of investment.

-The first ever reported case of citizenship by donation, or ius pecuniae, was that of Friedrich Nottebohm, a German national naturalised in Liechtenstein in 1939, on the basis of payment to the commune, to the state, a security sum deposit, and payment of annual naturalisation tax subject to the proviso that the payment of these taxes was to be set off against ordinary taxes, which would become due if the applicant took up residence in Liechtenstein.
+The first ever reported case of citizenship by donation, or ius pecuniae, was that of Friedrich Nottebohm, a German national naturalized in Liechtenstein in 1939, on the basis of payment to the commune, to the state, a security sum deposit, and payment of annual naturalization tax subject to the proviso that the payment of these taxes was to be set off against ordinary taxes, which would become due if the applicant took up residence in Liechtenstein.
 This was cited in the famous Nottebohm case in the International Court of Justice (1955).

-While Caribbean countries were the first ones, but not the only ones these days, to formally regulate the grant of citizenship right to foreigners, upon meeting a certain pecuniary (monetary) criteria, certain other countries also provide facilitated naturalisation to foreign nationals who make exceptional contribution to the economy of the host countries, Austria being one such notable example.
+While Caribbean countries were the first ones, but not the only ones these days, to formally regulate the grant of citizenship right to foreigners, upon meeting a certain pecuniary (monetary) criteria, certain other countries also provide facilitated naturalization to foreign nationals who make exceptional contribution to the economy of the host countries, Austria being one such notable example.